eventsourcing/eventsourcing-inc/ORGANIZING_RESOLUTIONS.md

 * Yurii Rashkovskii

+Resolved that the initial membership annual dues for Class A individual members and non-profit corporate members are $100 USD (one hundred U.S. dollars).

+Resolved that the initial membership annual dues for Class A for-profit corporate members are as follows:

+* For startup companies (less than 2 years old, less than 10 employees): $250 USD (one hundred U.S. dollars).
+* For companies with less than 20 employees: $1,000 USD (one thousand U.S. dollars).
+* For companies with less than 100 employees: $5,000 USD (five thousand U.S. dollars).
+* For all other companies: $20,000 USD (twenty thousand U.S. dollars).

+Resolved that the Class A membership can be granted to individual Contributors free of charge, upon their request and subject to board of directors approval.

 # Financial year end

 Resolved that the financial year of the Corporation shall end on April 31st in each year.